daos-stack/daos/src/control/server/README.md

 Mounting SCM results in an active mount using the DAX extension enabling direct access without restrictions imposed by legacy HDD hardware.

-The DAOS control plane wil provide SCM storage management capabilities enabling the discovery, initial burn-in testing, firmware update and allocation of devices to data plane instances.
+The DAOS control plane will provide SCM storage management capabilities enabling the discovery, initial burn-in testing, firmware update and allocation of devices to data plane instances.

 #### SCM module discovery